 Once we received reports like this we build stats to highlight how well the distribution is doing.
 One of them is a matrix that shows the pass rate across compiler version, operating system and backend.

 When you’d send a report for a platform that is not listed there yet (like GNU/Hurd), it would automatically expand the list when the matrix gets regenerated.
 As of today that is done every five minutes.
-The colored bars represent the three backends, MoarVM is the topmost, JVM in the middle and Parrot and the bottom.
+The colored bars represent the three backends, MoarVM is the topmost, JVM in the middle and Parrot at the bottom.
 The color coding is:

 - green – The tests passed, that also means that the test stage has to exit with code 0.